xbc5/writing-portfolio/linux/qubes_vs_linux/README.md

 So that's the theory, but what does that look like in practice?
 I can speak of my personal setup and what I use them for:

-- Daily: My everyday browser: YouTube, yCombinator, Reddit, and LOLcats.
+- Daily: My everyday browser: YouTube, Y Combinator, Reddit, and LOLcats.

 - Dev: A programming domain that contains my code, editors, compilers, tools, Docker, and lots of tears.